marshy6/Project-2-MIST4610/README.md

 It is directly tied to the dataset by using Attack Type, Financial Loss, Number of Affected Users, and filtering for the Healthcare industry, allowing for a focused and data-driven analysis of risk.

 ## Q2: Best Defense Tools (Avg.
 Hours to Resolve Incident):
-Question: "Given that Malware and DDoS are the leading attacks exploiting our biggest vulnerability, which defense mechanisms resolve these threats most effectively — and where should we be investing our security budget?"
+Question: “Given that malware is a leading cyber threat to the healthcare industry, which defense mechanisms most effectively mitigate these attacks, and where should healthcare organizations prioritize their cybersecurity investments?”

 Visualization:
 (Insert)